Lightningstream/BDEA-A2/README.md

 # BDEA-A2

 ## Installation
-To run the application run `docker compose up`
+To run the application run `docker compose up`.
+This setup only works properly for linux distributions.
+If you run it on windows, please run the .mvnw File locally.
+If so java version 11 is required.

 - Spring Boot port: 8080
 - Mongodb port: 2027